Canker Sore on Tongue: Symptoms, Causes & How to Get Rid of Them

-A canker sore is a small, round wound that can emerge anywhere around the mouth, like on the tongue, lips, cheeks, hard palate or even the throat.
+A canker sore is a small, round wound that can emerge anywhere around the mouth, like on the side of the tongue, lips, cheeks, hard palate or even the throat.
 They cause moderate pain and can make eating or speaking difficult.
-These wounds are usually small, but can grow to have a diameter of around 1 cm.
+These wounds are usually small, but can grow to a diameter of around 1 cm.
 They are often round, but can also present with an oval-like shape.

 Canker sores often form on their own, but in some cases, they can appear in clusters.
 Although any person will have at least one or two canker sores along their life time, there are some people who have canker sores more frequently.
 People who notice a new canker sore every 2 weeks for about a year should seek medical attention.